 1. What laws are computer professionals exempt from?

-Computer professionals in California are not covered by the following employment laws and rights:
+Computer professionals in California, to the extent they are properly classified as exempt, are not covered by the following employment laws and rights:

 - state overtime requirements that authorize extra pay for excessive work,